 Melidoni cave is just 2km away from the village of Melidoni, near Rethymno, at an altitude of 220m.
 You will reach it by following the signs to Perama (about 25km from Rethymno) and Melidoni, from the old national road.

 The village of Melidoni and the cave were named after Antonios Melidonis, one of the protagonists of the rebellion against the Turks, who originated from the village.

 Gerontospilios is very important due to the archeological findings, some of which are exhibited in the Archeological Museum of Rethimnon.
 Moreover, the cave has played a tragic role in the history of the Cretan revolution against the Turks, in 1824.
 The cave became more infamous in 1824 when, during the Revolution, some 250 unarmed villagers, including women and children were suffocated when the entrance was sealed and fires lit by the Turks thrown into the cave following a three-month siege.

 Not until 1834 when the English explorer Robert Pashley visited Melidoni did Manolis Kirmizakis, the only survivor of the events, inspect the cave discovering the bones of the martyrs.
 Today there is a large sarcophagus within the cave containing the bones of those killed and the monument is now considered extremely important in defining the independent Cretan character.

-A small chapel is built in the entrance of the cave where the victims are commemorated every year.
+A small chapel is built at the entrance of the cave where the victims are commemorated every year.

-Among the findings is a double copper axe was found dating back to this period.
-During the Roman period the cave was used as a sanctuary of “Taleos Hermes” and sacrifices were performed here to honor him.
-The cave was actually a significant sacred site in the region, as it was situated on the “crossroad” of three great ancient cities: Axos, Eleftherna and Grivilon.
+Among the findings is a double copper ax was found dating back to this period.
+During the Roman period, the cave was used as a sanctuary of “Taleos Hermes” and sacrifices were performed here to honor him.
+The cave was actually a significant sacred site in the region, as it was situated on the “crossroad” of three great ancient cities: Axos, Eleftherna, and Grivilon.

 The reviews for the Melidoni Cave - Gerontospilios